kpat132/Multi-Value-Dictionary/README.md

 ## Getting Started
-To start, clone the repo and build the project using:
+To start, clone the repo and switch to master branch.
+Build the project using:
 ```
 npm install
 ```